Nepal Tibet & Bhutan Tour-A Life-changing experience

 8 Dec 2019 Asia Experiences

-A life-changing experience, a unique dose of cultural bliss balanced perfectly with breathtaking sceneries; the views of the snow-capped giants and the warm hospitality of locals, all these and so much more Ling and I (Connie) witnessed in a well-devised tour with Asia Experiences.
+Nepal Tibet & Bhutan Tour is truly A life-changing experience.
+A unique dose of cultural bliss balanced perfectly with breathtaking sceneries.
+The views of the snow-capped giants and the warm hospitality of locals, all these and so much more Ling and I (Connie) witnessed in a well-devised tour with Asia Experiences.

 The Buildup and arrival

 We’ve talked about traveling to all these countries (Nepal Tibet & Bhutan) many different times before.
 The time couldn’t have been better this time around and all that was left was creating an itinerary with all the delights of the Himalayas.
 The first one we made exceeded a month and we were not sure about half the stuff there.
 Finally, we searched the internet for a while trying to make the plans work.
 We came across Asia Experiences and after going through some reviews we chose to contact it them.

 The decision to select Asia Experiences was a wise one as they aided us smoothly during the preparation.
 We definitely asked too many obvious questions and they were fantastic with quick and helpful responses.
 The packing was done and after rechecking our documents we were up and on our way over to Nepal.
 We were exhausted from our long flight from New York and landed at Tribhuvan International Airport (TIA).

 The visa process was fine and we had all the documents in a separate bag as Netra had suggested beforehand.
 The drive was quick through the lively traffic and we had our first glance of the valley.
 We had a relaxing rest at the Baber Mahal Hotel and just called it a day.

 Visiting the historic streets and monuments of enchanting Kathmandu Valley